Actindo-AG/Documentation/PIM/UserInterface/03g_Settings.md

   Click this button to display the search bar and search for an variant set.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of variant sets.
+  Click this button to update the list of variant sets.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all variant sets in the table are selected.
+If you click the checkbox in the header, all variant sets in the list are selected.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected variant set.
 This button is only displayed, when a single checkbox of a variant set is selected.
-Alternatively, you can click directly a row in the table to edit a variant set.
+Alternatively, you can click directly a row in the list to edit a variant set.
 The *Edit variant set* view is displayed.
   For detailed information, see [Edit a variant set](to_be_completed).

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected variant sets.
 This button is only displayed, when the checkbox of at least one variant set is selected.
   For detailed information, see [Delete a variant set](to_be_completed).

-The table displays all variant sets.
+The list displays all variant sets.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Name*
   Variant set name.